Bengaluru FC Reserves and Academy

 Bengaluru FC Reserves and Academy, also known as Bengaluru FC B, is Bengaluru FC's most senior youth team, and also acting as a reserve team.
-It participates in Bangalore Super Division and Reliance Foundation Development League.
+It participates in BDFA Super Division and Reliance Foundation Development League.
 Bengaluru FC Academy is the youth setup of Bengaluru FC.
 Its teams participate in Youth League, Junior League and Sub Junior League tournaments.

 In July 2020, Asian Football Confederation conferred two-star Academy status to Bengaluru FC Academy, one of only two academies in India.

 Reserves

 In October 2017, Bengaluru FC announced 28-member squad, which would act as a reserve side called Bengaluru FC 'B', led by Naushad Moosa and would compete in I-League 2nd Division for 2017–18 season.
 Reserve team would also act as a bridge between the BFC Academy and the first team.
 Reserves team made their first appearance in the annual G.V.
 Raja football tournament in Thiruvananthapuram.

-The reserves team participated in 2017–18 Bangalore Super Division and were placed fourth in the league, following the conclusion of the tournament, the team also participated in 2017–18 I-League 2nd Division and finished second in the group stage.
+The reserves team participated in 2017–18 BDFA Super Division and were placed fourth in the league, following the conclusion of the tournament, the team also participated in 2017–18 I-League 2nd Division and finished second in the group stage.
 Bengaluru FC 'B' won their first trophy under Naushad Moosa when they won 2018 Puttaiah Memorial Cup.
-The same season reserves team also won 2018–19 Bangalore Super Division for the first time, and remained undefeated with 7 wins and 1 draw in 2018–19 I-League 2nd Division.
+The same season reserves team also won 2018–19 BDFA Super Division for the first time, and remained undefeated with 7 wins and 1 draw in 2018–19 I-League 2nd Division.
+In 2023–24 season of BDFA Super Division League, they emerged as unbeaten champion.